-“Eleven Rings” shares the insider story of some of how it’s like to be the leader of the best basketball teams and talents of all time: Michael Jordan’s Bulls and Kobe’s Lakers just two name two.
+“Eleven Rings” shares the insider story of what it’s like to be the most successful NBA coach ever and to be the leader of the best basketball teams and talents of all time: Michael Jordan’s Bulls and Kobe Bryant’s Lakers.

 - Bullet Summary